 Searching the artboards and layers list in the Layer panel

-Searching components in the Component Library
+Searching components in a shared library

 A small arrow icon shows you when a layer is masked.
 The mask layer has a small eclipse icon.
 Any shape can be turned into a mask.
 To create a mask, select the shape and click on the mask (small eclipse) icon in the toolbar.
 Alternatively, select the shape then right click and select Mask.